Think You’re Smarter Than a Slate Staff Writer? Find Out With This Week’s News Quiz.

 Questions are multiple-choice, and time is of the essence: You have 50 seconds to answer, and as the seconds tick away, the question’s point value drops from 50 all the way down to zero, so you’ll want to click on your answer as fast as you possibly can.
 There’s no penalty for an incorrect answer, so feel free to take a guess.

 At the end of the quiz, you’ll be able to compare your score with that of the average contestant, as well as with the score of a Slatester who has agreed to take the quiz on the record.
-This week’s contestant is staff writer Christina Cauterucci.
+This week’s contestant is staff writer Henry Grabar.